SAFEHR-data/uclh-synthetic-data/resources/configuration-files/readme-config.md

 # configuration-files readme

 ## Outline
 This folder is where we plan to store configuration files used to generate UCLH synthetic data.
 The software datafaker/sqlsynthgen can create initial versions of these config files by looking at a data extract.
 These initial versions of the config files contain the names of the tables and columns in the data extract.
-The files can then be modified through an interactive process where the user can choose how to populate the tables and columns in the synthetic data to be created.
+The files can then be modified through an interactive process where the user can choose how to populate the tables and columns in the synthetic data.

 ## Folder structure
 This folder can contain folders for templates and projects.